saqibali-2k/SelfLearningBots/README.md

 # SelfLearningBots

 A library for creating your own self-learning AI based off Deepmind's Alpha-Zero.

+Features:
+* Works with any deterministic game
-Uses multiprocessing to speed up training.
+* Uses multiprocessing to run multiple instances of self-play
+* Uses multithreading to parallelize the tree search algorithm (Monte Carlo Tree Search w/ Virtual Loss)
+* Adds dirichilet noise to increase variance in training data (See MCTSaysnc.py)
+* The whole training process is automated, you can leave it running
+* Can use any framework for Machine Learning, but a sample model is available *

-Note: If u decide to implement your own Neural Net model, be wary if compatibility issues with multiprocessing.
+*Note: If u decide to implement your own Neural Net model, be wary if compatibility issues with multiprocessing.
 Both Tensorflow and Pytorch worked fine on windows, but I had some trouble with tensorflow on a google cloud instance running Ubuntu.
 The provided model is an adjustable ResNet implemented in Pytorch.

 ## Setup Environment ##
 Python version: 3.7.8